vvirtues/lockigest/README.md

 # 🔐 Lockigest (hyprland fork)
 Forked lockigest to work on hyprland.
 Can probably be modified to support other WMs as well.
+TODO:
+- [ ] Add notifications instead of terminal text
+- [ ] Make it easier to automate
+- [ ] The systemd service the author had intended to add

 Dependencies:
 - hyprland
 - ydotool